shauryagoel/ray-tracer-in-one-weekend/src/README.md

 # Introduction

-This document contains concepts defined and introduced in the [blog](https://raytracing.github.io/books/RayTracingInOneWeekend.html) separated chapter and section wise.
+This document contains concepts defined and introduced in the [blog](https://raytracing.github.io/books/RayTracingInOneWeekend.html) for many chapters and sections.

 ## Chapter 2